 Like the first point above, one cannot stress the importance of internal communication and how important it is to involve more in the strategic work with revenue management.
 It is therefore very important to document price strategies and guidelines so that the entire commercial team can have access to them - this reduces the vulnerability and the risk that the information disappears if the hotel revenue manager, for example, should quit.

-Mistake number 5: Don't see the trees
+Mistake number 5: Don't see the trees for the forest

 The responsibility of a revenue manager includes a great many different tasks and involves many figures and many different activities.
 It is very easy, as a revenue manager, not to see the forest for all the trees and to put their energy and time on the wrong data and on tasks that do not contribute to the hotel revenue as much as others ie. The priority is not based on what can give the most money.